-One of the most recurring questions from companies that decided to go global is how to analyze the target market for localization?.
-After all, each and every target market you want to expand to is specific and carries its own set of rules you need to follow.
+One of the most commonly recurring questions from companies that have decided to go global is how to analyze the target market for localization?.
+After all, each and every target market you want to expand into is specific and carries its own set of rules that you need to follow.

 Analyzing a target market for localization bears a lot of similarities to analyzing your initial target market for your product.
 You need to set up some parameters, define who you are actually targeting, and collect all the info before actually spending any money on localizing your content.

 Today, we will focus on five steps that will help you analyze the target market for localization.

 Even before localization of your content, you are bound to have customers from other countries who also speak other languages.
 You should collect as much data as possible about these clients and check what could be a common thread you want to follow.
 Are they all from a certain industry or from a certain geographical area?

 You could also ask your current customers to provide you with some feedback on what drew them to your product.
 They will certainly also value the fact that you are asking them for feedback to aid the further development of your product.

 If you are entering a new market where you don’t have any current customers, but you think your product would do well in, then try analyzing what your competition is doing.

 Check out your competitors’ actions anyway to understand which niche(s) they are targeting, so that you can perhaps avoid facing your competition head-on immediately after entering a new market.

 You need to define all your products and services and decide which ones you will push in the new market.
 Try defining the benefits that your products and services bring to certain groups of people.

 Based on all the info above, you will be able to define certain demographic groups that you want to target.
 Since you cannot just target all people in a certain country, you need to start somewhere.
 You don’t have to get the target group 100% correct on the first try.